Teaching Internships with Global Routes

 At the end of the program, interns gather together again for a week of travel and preparation for return to the U.S.

-Goldstone says, “The TIP program often moves students towards certain academic or professional choices.
+Goldstone says, “The Teaching Internship Program often moves students towards certain academic or professional choices.
 Many of them go on to pursue education, public health, and development work; they often undertake international

 positions, like Peace Corps.”